top of page

 Book Club

 A blog featuring the books the DWCNV Book Club is reading and the discussions they inspire.
+These views do not necessarily reflect those of DWCNV leadership or the membership.

 The Enduring Morality of Maycomb: Justice, Compassion, and Prejudice in To Kill a Mockingbird